Farewell to the guys from Rolla

 One of the new features in EPiServer R2 version is the relocation of system folders.
 In previous versions they were stored in the same folder as the other site related files, but now they seem to be installed in Program Files by the new Installation Manager.

-ASP.NET has been taking a lot of hard words since the beginning.
+ASP.NET has always been taking a lot of hard words from web standards advocates.
 Many of the complaints are well deserved, but there are some ways to make things slightly better.

 Today it was revealed that Microsoft will release the source code to parts of the .NET Framework.
 It will likely occur during the shipment of VS2008 and .NET Framework 3.5.